awesomemotive/one-click-demo-import/readme.txt

 `

 = I can't activate the plugin, because of a fatal error, what can I do? =

+*Update: since version 1.2.0, there is now a admin error notice, stating that the minimal PHP version required for this plugin is 5.3.2.*

 You want to activate the plugin, but this error shows up: